 Join the ranks of highly qualified and experienced legal practitioners with a career in law.

 Delivered by the Centre for Law and Justice, our laws degree is unique, incorporating Indigenous Australian content and cultural competence.
 You’ll have greater career opportunities in rural and remote regions, as well as metropolitan settings.
 At CSU you’ll also have the opportunity to study and research a range of areas of the criminal justice system, helping you find the ideal starting point for your career in areas such as policing, juvenile justice, corrections and working with refugees.
 Or you can extend your current skillset to make a significant contribution to the future direction of policies, practices and ethical procedures.

 Charles Sturt’s Bachelor of Laws is unique nationally and internationally as the first Bachelor of Laws to incorporate compulsory Indigenous Australian content and cultural competence.
 For the Bachelor of Laws, all of our students study online and will graduate fluent in the use of online technology and resources for legal research and practice.
 Students work alongside lecturers and members of the legal profession in compulsory and optional residential schools that help develop advocacy skills and increase exposure to legal practice.
 By focusing on Indigenous cultural competence and curriculum tailored to meet the needs and priorities of rural and regional communities, our graduates will be better able to contribute to regional Australia and better represent some of the country's most vulnerable population groups.
 This degree is accredited by the NSW Legal Profession Admission Board.
 This means that once our students have completed their Practical Legal Training they can apply for admission to practise law.

 Residential schools give you the opportunity to learn in a hands-on environment, and meet lecturers, classmates, and practicing lawyers, barristers and Judges.

 Most subjects in our law degree have optional residential schools.
-Two of our first year subjects and two final year subjects have a three-day residential school at CSU’s Bathurst campus that you will need to attend.
+Two of our first year subjects and one final year subject have a three-day residential school at CSU’s Bathurst campus that you will need to attend.
 The only compulsory residential schools currently are: